 Joy Feinberg: It’s a pleasure to be here and especially with you because you have taught me so much and I’ve learned from you over the years.
 I truly appreciate how you’ve gently guided me to the future.
 Thank you.

-We’ve talked about marketing, so now we’re going to talk about family law.
 Let’s start with the business of family law and how it’s changed.
-Obviously, technology has had a big influence but tell me how you see family law, the business of it having changed over the past 10 years, and where you think we’re going to go in the future.
+Technology has had a big influence but tells me how you see the business of family law has changed over the past 10 years, and where you think we’re going to go in the future.

 So, we learned dramatically how to deal with our cameras, how to deal with lighting, how to deal with so many things that we needed to deal with, and how to effectively take our skills from inside the courtroom to try and distill keep the story alive, keep the drama alive, keep the cross-examination vibrant and be able to tell our stories over Zoom and that’s not as easy… Well, it seems easier today, but it was quite the learning curve.